Retro956/docker_media_center/README.md

 I just decided to put my docker-compose.yml file up here to keep track of the changes I add.
 Typically, I do not update this very often.

+## Current Issues

+It looks like watchtower is not working properly.
+I will have to take a look at this when I have a minute.

 ## Setup

 Be sure to take a look at the docker-compose.yml file.
 In there, you